-Cité de la Musique is a delicious music museum now part of the Philharmonie de Paris in Parc de la Villette.
+Paris music museum is a delicious music museum, part of the Philharmonie de Paris in Parc de la Villette.
 Paris museums.

-Paris Museum of Music is housed in one of the best contemporary buildings in Paris, designed by Christian de Portzamparc.
+Paris music museum is housed in one of the best contemporary buildings in Paris, designed by Christian de Portzamparc.
 Christian de Portzamparc was the first French architect to win the Pritzker prize in 1994.

-Locate Cité de la Musique on Paris map.
+Locate Musée de la Musique on Paris map.

 Paris metro: Porte de Pantin station on line 5

 Open Tuesday to Friday – 12 pm to 6 pm, Saturday and Sunday – 10 am to 6 pm.
 The Museum is closing at 5 pm on 24 and 31 December.
 Closed on December 25th, January 1st and May 1st.

 Architect Christian de Portzamparc wanted the Musée de la musique in the form of a dreamlike town and a space inviting movement.
 Born of the desire to bring together the Paris Conservatory, its’ musical instrument museum, crammed into their premises on rue de Madrid, concert and rehearsal halls, the Musée de la Music was inaugurated in January 1995.
 The original project consisted of reuniting equipment intended for the teaching and diffusion of music.
 The architect would receive the Pritzker Prize, the architectural equivalent of a Nobel, in 1994, after a decade dedicated to the building.